 - Bake 15 to 20 minutes, switching the position of the pans halfway through baking, until the edges are golden brown.
 They will still be a little soft on top.

-- Remove the cookies from the oven and let the oven cool for 5 to 10 minutes.
+- Remove the cookies, turn the oven off, and let cool for 5 to 10 minutes.
 Then return the pans to the oven and let sit inside until cool (keep a close eye on them to make sure they don't become overly brown).

 Notes